deepmodeling/APEX/README.md

 # APEX: Alloy Property EXplorer using simulations

-[APEX](https://github.com/deepmodeling/APEX): Alloy Property EXplorer using simulations is a part of [AI Square](https://aissquare.com/) project, in which we refactored the [DP-Gen](https://github.com/deepmodeling/dpgen) `auto_test` module to construct an extensible general alloy property test Python package.
-It allows users to construct a variety of property-test workflows easily using different computational methods (e.g. LAMMPS, VASP, and ABACUS are supported currently).
+[APEX](https://github.com/deepmodeling/APEX): Alloy Property EXplorer using simulations, is a component of the [AI Square](https://aissquare.com/) project that involves the restructuring of the [DP-Gen](https://github.com/deepmodeling/dpgen) `auto_test` module to develop a versatile and extensible Python package for general alloy property testing.
+This package enables users to conveniently establish a wide range of property-test workflows by utilizing various computational approaches, including support for LAMMPS, VASP, and ABACUS.

 ## Table of Contents